-A constructor method that takes a CustomAdvisorConfigObject object and calls the super(caConfigObject) method, for example
+A constructor method that takes a CustomAdvisorConfigObject object and calls the super(caConfigObject) method, for example public boolean isUsable(AdvisableServer aServer) throws CustomAdvisorException;

 '''

 public AbstractHttpProxyCustomAdvisor(CustomAdvisorConfigObject caConfigObject) {

 super(caConfigObject);

-}

 '''

 • An isUsable() method that takes an AdvisableServer object; for example

 The initialize method is called after the AbstractCustomAdvisor construction, but before the isUsable method is called.
 This process allows the custom advisor to perform any additional steps after the base class completes initialization, but before the isUsable method is called, which ensures that the initialize method is only called once.
 If overridden, then the initialize() method must call the super.intitialize method, for example: